Design2Production/scoop/docs/surevision.md

 # RemoteCommandRunner Installation for Double Sided Units

+***The Remote command runner should ONLY be installed on the "Second" PC in double sided dual PC units.***

 ## Pre Installation
 1. Start Powershell as Administrator
     1. Press the **Windows** key